oramarker/csvsoft.github.io/JavaConcurrency.md

 A futureTask represents a result-bearing computation that implements Future and Runnable.
 It has the following states:

 * Waiting to run

 * Runing

 * Completed

+  FutureTask is used by the Executor framework to represent asynchronous tasks

 ### Semaphore